Cat Spaying and Neutering in Mersin Mezitli: Surgical Process, Preparation, and Post-Op Care

 In male cats, urine marking, roaming, searching for females, and fighting tendency may decrease.
 However, behavioral changes do not occur at the same speed or level in every cat.

 Long-standing marking, stress-related hiding, aggression, or inappropriate elimination may not be purely hormonal.
-In such cases, behavioral counseling may be needed.
+In such cases, [link] may be needed.

 Municipal neutering programs in Mersin play an important public role, especially for controlling the stray animal population.
 These services help reduce uncontrolled reproduction and support public health.